Swimming (sport): Use of drag wear

 Drag suits are used to increase water resistance against the swimmer to help them train for competitions.
 Other forms of drag wear include nylons, old suits, and T-shirts: articles that increase friction in the water to build strength during training, and thus increase speed once drag items are removed for competition.
 Some swimmers practice in basketball shorts over their bathing suit, wearing two bathing suits, or wearing an extra bathing suit with holes cut in the material.

 Many swimmers also shave areas of exposed skin before end-of-season competitions to reduce friction in the water.
 The practice gained popularity after the 1956 Olympics, when Murray Rose and Jon Henricks came shaved and won gold medals for Australia.
 Freshly shaven skin is less resistant when in the water.
 In addition, a 1989 study demonstrated that shaving improves a swimmer's overall performance by reducing drag.

 The disadvantages of using a drag suit include the depletion of proper stroke.
 This is caused by the swimmer's own fatigue.
 When the swimmer becomes more fatigued, different muscle groups become more tired.
 Consequently, the swimmer will try to engage another group of muscle to do the same thing, which can cause the stroke efficiency to drop.

+Starting blocks

+Starting blocks may be used at the beginning of a race.
+They are positioned so that a swimmer will start in a crouched over posture with one foot positioned further forwards than the other, and with both feet set at an angle.
+The swimmer pushes off the blocks as part of their initial dive in an asymmetric manner, with the rear foot leaving its block first and the front foot after.
+Typically, the front foot pushes off with a greater amount of overall force.
+Starting blocks allow for a swimmer to dive with greater force and start faster.